khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-combobox.md

 - When one or more options are selected in a multiselect context, they can optionally be grouped in a section above unselected options, although they may not be visibly grouped until the selections are applied and the panel is opened again.
 - Collapsible listbox:
   - An optional text input _within_ the panel can limit available options when a term is entered.
   - When an option is selected in a single select context, the panel is closed and the control updated.
+In instances where the selection isn't immediately synced with the database use an 'Apply selection' (or similar language) action in the available footer.
   - When one or more options are selected in a multiselect context, the panel stays open until the user applies the selection.
 The panel then closes and the changes are visible in the UI.
 - Combobox:
   - A user can either type a term in the text input or select an available option.